 To release the mechanical key blade in your IA key fob, slide the release on the back of the transmitter and pull the blade out.
 You can now use the mechanical key to unlock the driver’s door.

 An exception is the third key fob style shown.
 In this case, the removable mechanical key blade is held inside the fob.
 Slide the release on the back of the remote control (top arrow) and pivot the cover off (pull is straight up and off) to access the key blade.
 Its awkward and may take some practice.
 That mechanical key can now be used to unlock the driver’s door.

-Finally, this last key fob was introduced in most Lincolns and some Fords in 2017, and it is the simplest to use.
+Finally, this last key fob was introduced in some Fords in 2017, and it is the simplest to use.
 It has a push button on the front of the mechanical key itself near the key ring space.
 Simply push the button and pull the mechanical key away from the IA key.

 In 2013, the Ford Fusion became yet another car that has the key hole hidden under a cap at the back of the driver’s door handle.
 The 2015 Mustang and the 2016 Edge have since been added to this list.